lucasgarciadev22/JS-TS-Node-React/reactJs/introduction-reactjs/README.md

 # Introduction exercises in React...

 My first codes using this library.
-I'v leanr it during the DIO bootcamp
+I'v leanred it during the DIO bootcamp